Life Insurance After Retirement: What Canadians Need to Know

 Blog Icon

-Affordability is the number one concern when considering permanent life insurance.
+Affordability is a key concern when considering permanent life insurance.
 If your life insurance premiums become a financial burden, you could lose all the value you’ve built in your policy until that point.

 How much life insurance do retirees need?